Events and entertainment at Alert Level 1

 - wash or sanitise your hands after using shared equipment.

-If you are feeling unwell, stay home and call Healthline or your GP for advice.
+If you are feeling unwell, stay home and call Healthline or your doctor for advice.

 Even if you have been vaccinated against COVID-19, you should still stay home if you are feeling unwell.
 Staying home will help protect you, your whānau, friends and community.